 The Two Children Problem

-The next day, you meet a different man, who also says he is the father of two children.
-“This is Aaron,” he says, indicating the boy with him.
-What are the chances that his other child is also a boy?
+The next day, you meet a different father and son, whose family was selected at random from among all two-child families with at least one boy.
+What are the chances that the man’s other child is also a boy?

 For the purposes of both questions, assume that a child must be either a girl or a boy, that girls and boys exist in equal numbers in the population, and that the gender of a child is independent of the gender of the child’s sibling.
 If you think you have it figured out, read the answer and explanation below.
 Then scroll down for more boys and girls problems.See Answer and Explanation